Ronald Reagan Made Shockingly Racist Remark In Call With Richard Nixon, Newly Released Recording Reveals

-Amid the ongoing furor over racist remarks made on Twitter by Donald Trump, and the fact that in a recent poll, as The Inquisitr reported, more than half of Americans including 80 percent of African-Americans believe that Trump himself is a racist, a recording from 1971 reveals a shockingly racist remark made a previous and now widely beloved Republican president, Ronald Reagan.
+Amid the ongoing furor over racist remarks made on Twitter by Donald Trump, and the results of a recent poll, as The Inquisitr reported, that showed more than half of Americans, including 80 percent of African-Americans, believe that Trump is a racist, a recording from 1971 reveals a shockingly racist remark made by a previous and now widely beloved Republican president, Ronald Reagan.

 The remark, referring to African people as “monkeys,” was made in 1971 by the then-governor of California, Ronald Reagan, who eight years later would be elected the 40th president of the United States.
-Reagan made the racist remark in phone call with Richard Nixon, who at the time held office as the 37th U.S. president.
-Nixon recorded the call, and as a report by The Atlantic magazine published on Tuesday noted, the tape was released by the National Archives nearly two decades ago.
+Reagan made the racist remark in a phone call with Richard Nixon, who at the time held office as the 37th U.S. president.
+Nixon recorded the call, and, as a report by The Atlantic magazine published on Tuesday noted, the tape was released by the National Archives nearly two decades ago.

 At that time, Reagan’s racist remark was not included in the released recording.
-But following a court order in 2013 requiring the Archives to re-review all of Nixon’s thousands of hours of tapes, the full recording of the 1971 call between Reagan and Nixon was made public about two weeks ago, according to a CNN report.
-Reagan made the racist remark in the context of a conversation about the United Nations — which Reagan strongly opposed, advocating that the United States withdraw from the U.N.
+But following a court order in 2013 requiring the Archives to review all of Nixon’s thousands of hours of tapes, the full recording of the 1971 call between Reagan and Nixon was made public about two weeks ago, according to a CNN report.
+Reagan made the racist remark in the context of a conversation about the United Nations, which he strongly opposed, advocating that the United States withdraw from the U.N.

-Reagan placed the call to Nixon to encourage the then-president to pull the U.S. out of the U.N., which Reagan called a “kangaroo court” run by “bums,” according to The Atlantic account.
+Reagan called Nixon to encourage the then-president to pull the U.S. out of the U.N., which Reagan called a “kangaroo court” run by “bums,” according to The Atlantic account.
 According to what Nixon later told associates — quoted in The Atlantic by former Nixon Presidential Library Director Tim Naftali — Reagan had seen a television report that showed members of the Tanzanian delegation celebrating a recent vote to admit the People’s Republic of China to the U.N.

 Nixon told associates that Reagan was made “sick to his stomach” by the sight of “cannibals jumping up and down.”